- Legionnaires' disease is a type of pneumonia caused by legionella bacteria.

 - nausea, vomiting and diarrhoea

 Legionnaires' disease is diagnosed in the same way as other forms of pneumonia.
-Your doctor may listen to your chest with a stethoscope or ask for a chest X-ray.
-You may be asked to give samples of mucus, blood or urine.
+Your doctor may listen to your chest with a stethoscope or ask for a chest x-ray.
+Your doctor may also ask for samples of your mucus, blood or urine.

 Legionnaires' disease is generally treated using antibiotics.
 Some people will need to be treated in hospital.

-Smoking increases the risk of infection for people exposed to airborne Legionella bacteria.
+Quit smoking to help reduce your risk, as smoking increases the risk of infection for people exposed to airborne legionella bacteria.